refaktor/rye-website/content/meet_rye/data/structures.md

 ## XML

-XML nodes can have data and also attributes.
+XML nodes have a number of attributes and also main data or content.

 ```xml
 <users current="1">